Concession fares (50% off adult fares) were introduced for eligible asylum seekers on Monday 3 April 2017.

 If you don't have a go card, or don't have enough funds on your card to travel, you need to buy an adult paper ticket.

-No, you’ll receive an SMS or email once your application has been assessed.
+You’ll receive an SMS or email once your application has been assessed.

 It could take up to 14 days for your concession to be approved and applied to your go card.